 If you want to begin today, follow this simple checklist:

-- Price slightly higher to allow offers
+- [ ] Price slightly higher to allow offers

 1. The “Sold Listings” Rule (Most Important Step)

-INever price your item based on what sellers are asking.
+Never price your item based on what sellers are asking.
 Always look at what buyers are actually paying.

-- Apply the “Sold Items” filter
+- Apply the “Sold Items” filter in the search settings.

-- Check prices from the last 30–90 days
+- Check closing prices from the last 30–90 days.

-This shows the true market value.
+This process strips away wishful thinking and shows you the true market value.

 2. Competitive vs. Premium Pricing

 Not all products should be priced the same way.
+Your strategy depends entirely on market supply.

 Competitive Pricing (Fast Sales)

-Use this when selling common items with high competition.
+- When to use: Selling common items with high competition.

 Premium Pricing (Higher Profit)